m89p067/Scorecard/README.md

 ```

 To create a final report on single genes/entries run the following function.
 Remember to call it after *count_frequencies* because
 it re-uses information previously created by this function.
-Output file could be in CSV or Excel format.
+Output file could be in CSV or Excel format showing total occurences.
 ```
 scorecard_functions.common_entries(main_folder)
 ```
+This function could also include a separate report about uncommon entries of the scorecard.